jcocozza/rct/README.md

 - locally: you will care about `server`
 - remote: you will care about `delivery`

+I recommend adding rct to your path.
+(For example, by moving it to `/usr/local/bin`) From there, so you don't need to keep restarting the listener you can configure your local machine to run `rct listen -d` on start up.

 ## Basic Flow

 Assuming everything is set up properly, basic use is quite simple: